zeke-john/codecall/README.md

 Benchmarks show models have a **10-50% failure rate** when searching through large datasets in context.
 They hallucinate field names, miss entries, and get confused by similar data.

-But you know what has a 0% failure rate?
+But doing this programmatically fixes this because it can just write code, as its deterministic (so 0% failure rate)

 ```typescript
 users.filter((u) => u.role === "admin");